 - Medical Examination

-Probationary Police Officers will then attend additional in-service training of a period of time that is dependent on departmental needs and a sixteen-week Field Training Program before being assigned to one of six patrol shifts.
+Probationary Police Officers will then attend additional in-service training of a period of time that is dependent on departmental needs and a eighteen -week Field Training Program before being assigned to one of six patrol shifts.

 Officers are eligible to apply for openings in specialized units after completing two years of service with the department

-Criminal Investigations, Traffic Section, Street Crimes Division, K-9, SWAT, Crisis Negotiations, Training, Recruiting, Crime Prevention, DREAM, Honor Guard
+Criminal Investigations, Traffic Section, Street Crimes Division, K-9, SWAT, Crisis Negotiations, Training, Recruiting, Crime Prevention, DREAM, Anti-Crime Unit, Honor Guard

 If you wish to join our team of dedicated professionals, you can be assured that you will be working with some of the finest law enforcement officers in the state.